An algebraic geometry of paths via the iterated-integrals signature

-The grouplike elements form a group with product $\conc$ and inverse given by the adjoint of $\antipode$, which we will also denote by $\antipode$ since it happens to have the same formula on words.
-For the signature, we have Chen's identity \cite[Theorem~3.1]{bib:Che1954}
+The grouplike elements form a group with product $\conc$ and inverse given by the adjoint of $\antipode$, which we will also denote by $\antipode$ since it happens to have the same formula on words. $\mathcal{G}_d$ is an infinite dimensional Lie group with Lie algebra given by